Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 {% codesnippet "./mCode/p1.m", lines="11:13" %}{% endcodesnippet %}

 Challenge 1
-Please find Ex_struct1.mat [here](https://github.com/Warda-Syeda/matlabMRICourse/tree/master/HelperFiles).

-1\.
-Load Ex_Struct1.mat and examine the fields of the structure myData.

-2\.
 Create a structure called myImage with following fields

 Img – a 3D image (You can use MATLAB’s in-build function ‘magic’ to fill image)